+Liabilities to supplement annuity reserves are calculated for policies which are in effect (paid and settled), which allow lifetime annuity payouts, and which have not yet reached the annuity withdrawal stage, or whose policyholders who reached retirement age but have not yet begun actually receiving an annuity (the "Policies").

+1. Calculation of the liability to supplement the annuity reserve

 Further to that stated in Note 39(e)(e1)(a)(4) to the annual financial statements, liabilities to supplement annuity reserves are calculated, inter alia, in accordance with the probability of annuity withdrawal upon retirement (realization of eligibility for annuity), in accordance with the annuity tracks which policyholders are expected to choose, and based on life expectancy in accordance with mortality tables, which were published in the annuity reserves circular.

+Insofar as the probability of annuity withdrawal is higher, the liabilities required to supplement the annuity reserve are also higher.
+Additionally, insofar as the difference between the updated mortality tables in the annuity reserves circular (which indicate increased life expectancy) and the mortality tables which were used to price the guaranteed annuity factors in the policies is greater, the paid pension liability and the liability to supplement annuity reserves are also higher.

+From time to time, the Company conducts studies in which it evaluates the rate of policyholders who are expected to realize their eligibility to receive annuities, the mix of annuity tracks that retiring policyholders choose to receive, which were used to estimate the annuity payment period, as well as other parameters which affect the amount of the liability to supplement the annuity reserve.
+The realization rates and annuity tracks are adjusted to the various insurance plans and savings types.

+2. Gradual provision to supplement the annuity reserve using the K factor

+Additionally, in accordance with the annuity reserves circular, the provision to supplement the annuity reserve was made gradually, with respect to funds which accrued in the policies until the end of the reporting period, using the K factor, which was determined, upon the initial adoption of the annuity reserves circular, in order to secure a reserve for the payment of a full annuity in accordance with the policyholders' expected annuity withdrawal date (hereinafter: "Basic K", 0.2% for guaranteed-return policies and 0.96% for investment-linked policies).

+As of

+Note 8: Additional Events During and After the Reporting Period (Cont.)

+- 1. Changes in main estimates and assumptions which were used to calculate liabilities (Cont.) - B. Paid pension liabilities and liabilities to supplement annuity reserves (Cont.) - 2.
+Gradual provision to supplement the annuity reserve using the K factor (Cont.)

-Additionally, in accordance with the circular regarding annuity reserves, the provision to supplement the annuity reserve was made gradually, with respect to funds which accrued in the policies until the end of the reporting period, using the K factor, which was determined, upon the initial adoption of the circular regarding annuity reserves, in order to secure a reserve for the payment of a full annuity in accordance with the policyholders' expected annuity realization date (hereinafter: "Basic K", 0.2% for guaranteed-return policies and 0.96% for investment-linked policies).
-Periodically, the Company checks to verify that the K factor results in adequate distribution of the annuity payment reserve, based on an analysis which is based on conservative financial assumptions, indicating that the management fees and/or financial margin which are investments held against the reserve with respect to the policy and the premium payments for the policy, may generate future income beyond the basic K, which suffice to cover all of the expenses, and insofar as a gap exists, the reserves for supplementation of the annuity reserve are updated by updating the K factor.
-In general, the K factor which is used to distribute the liabilities for supplementation of the annuity reserve will not exceed the basic K.
+On a quarterly basis, the Company evaluates whether the K factor results in adequate distribution of the annuity payment reserve, based on an analysis which is based on conservative financial and actuarial assumptions, indicating that the management fees and/or financial margin which are investments held against the reserve with respect to the policy and the premium payments for the policy, may generate future income beyond the basic K, which suffice to cover all of the expenses, and insofar as a gap exists, the reserves for supplementation of the annuity reserve are updated by updating the K factor.
+The greater the K factor, the lower the liability for supplementation of the annuity reserve which will be recognized in the financial statements, and the greater the amount which will be deferred and recorded in the future.

+In general, the K factor which is used to distribute the reserves for supplementation of the annuity reserve will not exceed the basic K factor.